-- targeted to new countries which are not previously supported as part of the partnership or - where single allocations are exceeding DKK 100.000.
+- targeted to new countries which are not previously supported as part of the partnership or - where single allocations are exceeding DKK 500.000.

-In such cases, the organisation must share a brief description of the activities, including timing, purpose, country and target group (Annex 1).
-Once a reallocation has been effectuated the amount of unallocated flexible funds are lowered by an equivalent amount, keeping the budget monitoring report (Annex 3) updated.
+In such cases, the organisation must send an updated budget monitoring report for the current year where the reallocations are visible (Annex 3), as well as a brief description of the activities (including timing, purpose, country and target group).
+Once a reallocation has been effectuated the amount of unallocated flexible funds are lowered by an equivalent amount.

-If part of the unallocated flexible funds remains unallocated throughout the year, these can be transferred to the following year(s) like other unspent funds.
+If part of the unallocated flexible funds remain unallocated throughout the year, these can be transferred to the following year(s) like other unspent funds.
 The organisation must still ensure that unallocated flexible funds appearing in the budget in any given year does not exceed 33 pct. of programme and project activities, excluding additional grants.
 The organisation is expected to have a transparent and documented procedure for decisions related to allocation of unallocated flexible funds.
 Once the flexible funds are allocated they are covered by similar narrative and financial reporting requirements as other programme funds.